Associate Teaching Professor of Linguistics at UC San Diego

 - “I’m sorry, but due to the Family Educational Rights and Privacy Act, I can’t even acknowledge if somebody’s a student here, so even if I knew that person, I couldn’t offer any comment.”

-- Talk to your colleagues, in brief, about what’s going on so that they’re aware and don’t make careless mistakes or statements
+- With student consent, talk to your colleagues, in brief, about what’s going on so that they’re aware and don’t make careless mistakes or statements

 - You may get multiple calls, even from the same reporters/outlets